SilentBladeX/Rust-mini-projects/README.md

 ## GCD and LCM Calculator in Rust

-This Rust program reads an array of integers from the user and calculates:
+This Rust program reads an vector of integers from the user and calculates:
 GCD (Greatest Common Divisor) of all the elements
 LCM (Least Common Multiple) of all the elements

 ### Features:

-Accepts dynamic input for array size and elements Handles invalid input gracefully
+Accepts dynamic input for vector size and elements Handles invalid input gracefully
 Calculates GCD using Euclidean Algorithm
 Calculates LCM using formula: